Strange and Unusual Names for Your Baby Girl

-- Imogen: This old Celtic name is rarely heard in 2019 but as other "I" names like "Isla" and "Izzy" begin to slow in popularity, they may be replaced by this one.
+- Imogen: This old Celtic name is rarely heard today, but as other "I" names like "Isla" and "Izzy" begin to slow in popularity, they may be replaced by this one.

-- Keeli: Said "key-lee", I've heard this name once in my life, given to the kind older girl who was in charge of looking after me during my school-bus-riding days over two decades ago.
-With it's playful pronunciation and odd spelling, this one is one of my top contenders for strange and unusual girl names that are still really pretty.
+- Keeli: Said like "key-lee."
+I've heard this name once in my life; it was given to the kind older girl who was in charge of looking after me during my school-bus-riding days over two decades ago.
+With its playful pronunciation and odd spelling, this is one of my top contenders for strange and unusual girl names that are still really pretty.

-- Laiken: Said "lake-in", this one is odd in it's rarity but just as tranquil in it's meaning, a variation of "Lake."
+- Laiken: Said like "lake-in," this one is odd in its rarity but just as tranquil in its meaning, a variation of "Lake."

-- Mabel: Rhymes with "fable", this name is homey and kind but unusual in 2019.
+- Mabel: Rhyming with "fable," this name is homey and kind but unusual today.